Ivo-Balbaert/The_Way_to_Mojo/book/Table_of_Contents.md

 ## 11.4 Working with files

 # 12 – Working with Pointers
-## 12.1 - What is a pointer?
+## 12.1 What is a pointer?
-## 12.2 - Defining and using pointers
+## 12.2 Defining and using pointers
-## 12.3 - Writing safe pointer code
+## 12.3 Working with DTypePointers
-## 12.4 - Working with DTypePointers
+## 12.4 Converting an UnsafePointer to an Int
 ## 12.5 Random numbers

 # 13 Traits